cleesmith/pakquery/README.md

 #### ToDo

 * handle [osquery](https://osquery.io/) logs (_HIDS feature_)
+  * via a new menu tab, as logs are very different from unified2 records
 * pivot from full details page to session transcript (_if appropriate_)
   * generate transcript using tcpdump and tcpflow
   * same as Sguil and CapME